kiegroup/jbpm-dashboard/README.md

      <code>root/root</code>: to sign-in as the superuser
      <code>demo/demo</code>: to sign-in as an end user

-  On start-up, the application installs automatically some ready-to-use sample dashboards, for demo and learning purposes.
+  On start-up, the application installs automatically some ready-to-use sample dashboards, for demo and learning purposes, as well as a mocked version of the jBPM dashboard populated with some sample data.

   To stop the application close the terminal window or type the "Ctrl + C" command.